dilshankarunarathne/docker-notes/README.md

 We can also use the **echo** command with the variable name prefixed with a **$** symbol.
 For example: `echo $PATH`

 To set an environment variable, we can use the **export** command.
 For example: `export DB_USER=test_user`
-But, this variable will only be saved for the current session.
+But, this variable will only be saved for the current terminal session.
+If we restart the terminal, it will be removed.